 Performance management is essentially using information provided in reports and policies, about how things are, to decide how to make it better for residents.
 It is a key tool to delivering better outcomes to users and an integral part of service improvement.

-Performance management is an important part of MVDC's corporate planning process.
+Performance management is an important part of MVDC's corporate business and budget planning process.
 It involves the culture and processes in place to monitor, manage and continuously improve its performance in order to achieve priorities.

-The Corporate Strategy is MVDC's most important strategic document which sets out how it will work with partners to improve services provided throughout the district.
+The Council Strategy is MVDC's most important strategic document which sets out how it will work with partners to improve services provided throughout the district.

-In order to ensure MVDC deliver its priorities, as set out in the corporate strategy, performance is regularly monitored using performance indicators and measuring the progress of key areas of work.
+In order to ensure MVDC deliver its priorities, as set out in the Council Strategy, performance is regularly monitored using performance indicators and measuring the progress of key areas of work.
 Risks to achieving our priorities are assessed (please see section on Risk Management).

-MVDC reports performance on a regular basis to the Strategic Management Team, Scrutiny Committee and to The Executive.
+MVDC reports performance on a regular basis in Business and Budget monitoring reports to the Cabinet.
 This helps assess whether priorities are delivered against the set targets and measures.
 This ensures MVDC identifies what it is doing well, areas for development and appropriate actions for further improvement.

 Performance is monitored using a red, amber and green traffic light system.
 Indicators which are green are meeting or exceeding the target, those which are amber are slightly off target and those which are red are significantly behind target.